MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: Introduction

 \looseness=-1 Limitations of MD-Emus stem from the data imbalance in MD, whose temporal dynamic contains irrelevant high-frequency information.
 A common strategy to extract meaningful signal from MD through coarse-grained representations, is offered by {\bf Markov State Models (MSMs)} \citep{noe2009constructing, prinz2011markov, bowman2013introduction}.
 MSMs cluster frames into discrete {\em states} and describe dynamics via a Markov chain matrix $\mathsf{T}$.
 While compressing the dynamical content, MSMs guarantee estimation of long-time statistics through the equilibrium distribution induced by $\mathsf{T}$.

-\looseness=-1 \xhdr{Main Contributions} We present {\bf \class s (MSM-Emus)}, a new class of generative models that learn to sample from the Markov chain transition induced by an MSM, rather than emulating the noisy temporal dynamics induced by MD.
-This {\em modeling shift} has important implications as illustrated in Figure \ref{fig: main_diagram}.
+\looseness=-1 \looseness=-1 \xhdr{Main Contributions} We present {\bf \class s (MSM-Emus)}, a new class of generative models that learn to sample from the Markov-chain transition induced by an MSM constructed from MD trajectories.
+In this view, the MSM provides a coarse-grained Markov model of long-timescale dynamics between metastable states, and MSM-Emus focus on learning transitions between metastable states rather than to the full high-frequency MD time series.
+This modeling shift has important implications as illustrated in Figure~\ref{fig: main_diagram}.

 Since target transitions now depend on state connectivity rather than specific observed paths, MSM-Emus benefit from much higher training diversity for learning rare conformational changes across high-energy barriers.
 In fact, MSM-Emus interpolate across discrete macroscopic states associated with large conformational changes, such as folding or unfolding, rather than among specific frames, which is a more robust and generalizable signal across different proteins.
 During sampling, frames are more easily decorrelated and autoregressive calls are greatly reduced, mitigating compounding error effects.
 We showcase this class with \model (\acro), a novel framework optimized using Flow Matching \citep{lipman_flow_2022}.

 \looseness=-1 \xhdr{Evaluation with chemical and structural diversity} MD-Emus have usually been evaluated on small peptides or datasets with limited chemical \citep{lindorff2011fast, majewski2023machine} or structural \citep{vander2024atlas} diversity.
 To address this gap, we evaluate \acro on MD-CATH \citep{mirarchi2024mdcath}, a large-scale dataset of thousands of protein domains with sequence length up to 500 residues.
 In particular, by leveraging the highest-temperature replica, we are able to test \acro's ability to capture large conformational changes, such as {\em unfolding}.
 To assess {\em generalization}, we adopt the protocol of \citet{lewis2024scalable} and use \textsc{mmseqs2} \citep{steinegger2017mmseqs2} with maximum sensitivity to ensure that {\bf test proteins share no more than $20 \%$ sequence similarity with any protein in the training set}.
 We benchmark \acro using structural observables reported in \citet{jing24generative, mirarchi2024mdcath}, including RMSD, radius of gyration, and secondary structure content, and show that it consistently outperforms MD-Emus—often by a large margin.
 Crucially, \acro explores the target distribution much {\bf more efficiently than both MD and MD-Emus}, generating conformations across different states even in low-sample regimes.